jay23606/cron-xml/README.md

 daily=<days>

 You can also set whether group/job/task is active or not and the timeZone for the job (default is UTC time)

+You may also pass it different xml file such as cron yourxmlfile.xml

 ```xml
 <?xml version="1.0" encoding="utf-8"?>